elip55/python_challenges-/README.md

-# python_challenges-
+# python_challenges

-Random challenges found online
+Random challenges found online or in 'Python Crash Course' by Eric Matthes